cds-hooks/docs/docs/hooks/order-sign.md

 | Metadata | Value
 | ---- | ----
 | specificationVersion | 1.0
-| hookVersion | 0.1.0
+| hookVersion | 1.0

 ## Workflow

-The `order-sign` hook fires when a clinician signs one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
+The `order-sign` hook fires when a clinician is ready to sign one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
 This hook is among the last workflow events before an order is promoted out of a draft status.
 The context contains all order details, such as dose, quantity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.